 Trade in goods: CPTPP eliminates tariffs and reduces barriers for 98% of exports to CPTPP member countries.

 Rules of origin and origin procedures: Canadian exporters and producers have clear and favourable rules that determine which goods are considered originating and procedures that establish obligations for importers, exporters and producers if the importer wants to make a claim for preferential tariff treatment.
 Companies can approach the customs administration in the market they are targeting to receive an advance ruling on the origin of their product.

 Customs and trade facilitation: Canada and other CPTPP countries are working to keep customs procedures simple, effective, clear and predictable.
 This reduces processing times at the border and makes it easier to move goods between countries.

 Regulatory cooperation and conformity assessment: CPTPP helps reduce unnecessary regulatory requirements.
-It also includes measures that make it easier for Canadians to do business in the Asia-Pacific.
+It also includes measures that make it easier for Canadians to do business in the Indo-Pacific.

 Government procurement: Canadian companies will receive the same treatment as domestic suppliers when bidding on government procurement opportunities in CPTPP member countries.

 Trade in services and labour mobility: CPTPP increases predictability and eliminates many barriers encountered at the border, such as quotas and labour market tests, making it easier for Canadian business persons to travel for business or to work temporarily in CPTPP member countries.